-Some people use the terms “drug tolerance,” “addiction,” and “dependence” interchangeably, but they all mean different things.
-Drug tolerance happens when a person’s body or brain does not respond to a drug the way it used to.
+Some people use the terms “drug tolerance,” “addiction,” and “dependence” interchangeably, but they do not mean the same thing.
+Drug tolerance occurs when the body or brain does not respond to a drug the way it used to.

 Drug tolerance is a commonly misunderstood term.
 It is not the same thing as addiction, and it can happen with both prescription and recreational drugs.